codeabuu/TaskManager/README.md

 **Contributing**

-Contributions are welcome(especially for Front End)!
+Contributions are welcome(especially on FrontEnd)!
 Feel free to submit issues or pull requests for any improvements or bug fixes.